 I realized a key concept that’s important in ensuring you’re Relevant, especially when scaling your business to eight figures and beyond.
 Your Relevancy is so tied to your unfair advantage that if your team and you yourself don’t understand it, it can’t be replicated.

 Ever have a Facebook post that didn’t get likes?
 An email blast that fell flat?
 A sales call that wasn’t just you?
 A marketing campaign that just sucked?

 Yet, when we went to use it, it didn’t look like me.
 It amplified their PAIN but didn’t create a point of Relevancy with my personality.
-And considering that people buy from people they feel connected with, it failed.
+REMEMBER: people buy from people they feel connected with, which is why it failed.

 The lesson?
 Create your unfair advantage and use it in everything you ever do.

 And before you create your unfair advantage, you need to know what makes people not use it.

 What Stops People From Unleashing Their Unfair Advantage?